 Geographic Information Systems (Certificate)

-The Geographic Information Systems graduate certificate is offered online or on campus at the University of Denver in the evenings, or in a combination of both, to meet the needs of busy adults.
-University College offers the region's first complete graduate certificate program in Geographic Information Systems.
-Designed and delivered for busy adults, the Geographic Information Systems graduate certificate helps professionals add to their skillset with technology skills that help solve real−world problems related to GIS.
+University College offers the region's first complete graduate certificate program in Geographic Information Systems—available entirely online.
+Designed and delivered for busy adults, the Geographic Information Systems certificate helps professionals add to their skillset with technology skills that help solve real−world problems related to GIS.

-Certificate students receive applied instruction from professional practitioners who work in the fields they teach as they learn to plan, implement, and execute a GIS project through remote sensing, internet mapping, or digital image processing.
-The GIS certificate allows students to explore training fundamentals at a very hands−on, applied level necessary to succeed in the field.
+Receive applied instruction from professional practitioners who work in the fields they teach and learn to plan, implement, and execute a GIS project through remote sensing, internet mapping, or digital image processing.
+The GIS certificate offers opportunities to explore training fundamentals at a very hands−on, applied level necessary to succeed in the field.

 Gain a contextual background in GIS, from the management of natural resources to public utility management, public works engineering, environmental impact assessment, and even market research.
 In a burgeoning integrative world, it is vital to grasp the diverse fundamentals of each topic within the Geographic Information Systems industry and gain an insider's perspective to specific fields as they each relate to GIS training.
 Credits earned through this graduate certificate may apply toward a master's degree in Geographic Information Systems or Information and Communications Technology.